apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 The number of reading tasks is controlled by `replicas` and `taskCount`.
 In general, there will be `replicas * taskCount` reading tasks, the exception being if taskCount > {numKinesisShards} in which case {numKinesisShards} tasks will be used instead.
 When `taskDuration` elapses, these tasks will transition to publishing state and `replicas * taskCount` new reading tasks will be created.
-Therefore to allow for reading tasks and publishing tasks to run concurrently, there should be a minimum capacity of:
+Therefore, to allow for reading tasks and publishing tasks to run concurrently, there should be a minimum capacity of:

 ```